 AUM offers a limited number of merit scholarships to currently enrolled students.
 These scholarships are funded primarily through scholarship endowments maintained by the Office of Advancement and Alumni Services.
 Various departmental scholarships are also available.
+Visit www.aum.edu/scholarships for a complete list 14 of these.
 Scholarships are awarded for one academic year.
 Students who maintain eligibility must reapply for consideration each year.